Danger (AC/DC song)

 "Danger" is a single by Australian rock band AC/DC, from the album Fly on the Wall released in 1985.
 A stripped down blues shuffle, it was written by Brian Johnson, Angus Young, and Malcolm Young.

 Cash Box said that the song "is a gritty and blues inflected effort" with "growling vocals and tale of drunken fun."
 Billboard said that the "monarchs of metal growl and bluster at a lumbering pace."

-In most territories, the single's b-side was "Back in Business", but in Australia and New Zealand, "Hell or High Water" was featured.
+In most territories, the single's B-side was "Back in Business", but in Australia and New Zealand, "Hell or High Water" was featured.

-Danger was played live 1985 one time.
-Then the song got bannished from all live sets.
-It was replaced with Sin City and Have a Drink on Me.